Coarse-grained spin density-functional theory: infinite-volume limit via the hyperfinite: collinear states and spin-saturation

 \section{collinear states and spin-saturation}

 This short section takes up densities which are somewhere spin-saturated, especially the important case of collinear spin density.
 As for the general case, it is easy to see that a spin-saturated cell is non-UB, so according to the remark following Lemma \ref{parallel-neighbors}, the saturated cells form clusters all magnetized in the same direction separated by non-spin-saturated, non-UB cells.
-Prop \ref{V-cts} (b) offers a possible route to find representing potentials for such densities.
+Prop. \ref{prop:R-closed} (closedness of the graph of $\Potl$) offers a possible route to find representing potentials for such densities.

 The rest of this section concentrates on the collinear case.
 Thus $\vec{m}$ is everywhere along the $\hat{z}$ axis, though it might be zero.
-Spin saturation has not been allowed in the general results of the previous two Sections, but collinear spin-saturated states clearly exist in nature, so it is important to make special provision for them.
+Cases of spin saturation were excluded from the general results of the previous two Sections, but collinear spin-saturated states clearly exist in nature, so it is important to make special provision for them.

 \begin{prop} If $\vec{m}$ is everywhere along the $z$ axis, then so is $\vec{B}$ for any $\vec{B} \in \vec{\Potl}(\bm{\rho})$. \end{prop}

 \begin{proof} Assume $\pi\, \Dns \Psi = (n,2\vec{m})$ with $\vec{m}$ everywhere along $\hat{z}$, and $(u,\vec{B}) \in \Potl(n,2\vec{m})$.
 Simultaneous rotation of the spins and of $\vec{B}$ by the same angle about the $z$ axis preserves those relationships, as well as $\E(\Psi)$.
 Since $\vec{m}$ is invariant under the rotation, if $\vec{B}_i$ is not, then $\Omega_i$ is a non-UB cell.
 But in that case, $\vec{B}$ is along $\hat{z}$ according to Prop. \ref{m-parallel-B}. \end{proof}